stuartyeates/sampler/README.md

 sampler
 =======

-Thisisn't attempting to be a complete list of all TEI accessible on the internet, but a diverse sample.
+This isn't attempting to be a complete list of all TEI accessible on the internet, but a diverse sample.
 Diverse in terms of language, structure, linguistics, coding, tools in use, hosting method, etc, etc. We welcome a handful of